-Too Much Exercise Drains Neurotransmitters
+Too Much Exercise Disrupts Neurotransmitters

-Excessive exercise will drain neurotransmitters that are crucial for moderating mood, energy, pain, memory, thought, perception and behavior.
-Neurotransmitters are used to counteract the effects of stress, if there are high levels of stress from a lot of exercise, then neurotransmitter levels will get used up very quickly, which can result in symptoms like depression, anxiety, pain, fatigue, lack of concentration, poor memory, irritability, cravings for carbs, sugar, caffeine or other addictive substances like drugs and alcohol and a reduced capacity to deal with stress.
+An imbalance of inhibitory and excitatory neurotransmitters lead to depression, anxiety, pain, fatigue, lack of concentration, poor memory, irritability, cravings for carbs, sugar, and caffeine or other addictive substances like drugs and alcohol and a reduced capacity to deal with stress.

 An active lifestyle is no doubt necessary for health and the prevention of disease.
-However, the intensity and length of your choice of activities is also important.
+However, the intensity and length of your choice of activities are also important.
 Overexerting yourself with too much exercise can work against your efforts to stay happy and healthy.